Cuba plans cautious reopening to tourists

 "And tourism, which was a good economic driver, has been at zero for the last three months," he said.

 The result is that long lines of Cubans outside stores, hoping to stock up on food and toiletries, have increased amid worsening shortages.
-The Communist-run island's emerging private sector invested largely in the tourism and restaurant sector, which has been severely affected by the pandemic.
+The Communist-run island's emerging private sector, invested largely in the tourism and restaurant sector, has been severely affected by the pandemic.

-Gross domestic product is set to contract 8.3 per cent this year, according to the Economist Intelligence Unit.
+GDP is set to contract 8.3 percent this year, according to the Economist Intelligence Unit.

 But caution prevails.